it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 2.4.5
 - Configure Centralized Point of Authentication - Configure access for all accounts through as few centralized points of authentication as possible, including network, security, and cloud systems[I'm somewhat assuming that most platforms will have this capability by default, so it might not be worth mentioning].

+[AMW: This language isn't sharp enough.
+It is either a centralized point of authentication for all users or per user type (i.e. admin, voter, pollworker, etc) or not a requirement.
+"Few" is going to be hard to enforce.]

 Applies to: Web components